 The Children's Stories

 These accounts were given by the children before they came to live at the Home.
-The pictures were taken at a later date.

 John Gikundi's father died in 1996, leaving the boy under the care of his mother who also died in 1998.
 After the death of his mother, John went to live with his aunt.
 After a short stay in his aunt's home, the aunt started to mistreat the boy by giving him hard work which the boy was unable to complete.
 When John could not complete the work given to him, he was not given food that day.
 The aunt also started to beat the boy; so having no alternative, John ran away and joined the street life in April 1999.